Coronavirus (COVID-19) – links & resources

-The Government is making a number of changes to temporary visa holder arrangements during the coronavirus crisis in order to protect the health of our community, safeguard job opportunities for Australians, support critical industries, and assist with rapid recovery.
+The Australian Government is making a number of changes to temporary visa holder arrangements during the coronavirus crisis in order to protect the health of our community, safeguard job opportunities for Australians, support critical industries, and assist with rapid recovery.

 - The Australian Government is offering a Relocation Assistance to Take up a Job assistance from 1 December 2020.
 We’ve put information about this assistance and the various state assistance on our page for jobseekers, click here.

 - As well as the national assistance, there are also programs from various state governments.

 - Australian Government